Highlights From EndoFound’s Virtual Medical Conference 2020

 For the second session of the day, Dr. Togas Tulandi, an endoscopic surgeon specializing in reproductive endocrinology and infertility, and Dr. Farr Nezhat, an Adjunct Professor of Obstetrics, Gynecology, and Reproductive Medicine at the School of Medicine at Stony Brook University, joined the online conference.

 Dr. Nezhat then took over and talked about the treatment and screening options for women with endometriosis.
 He discussed two main issues: genetic alterations that patients may have, and the difference in the histology of the lesions between endometriomas and malignant tissues.
-Those with germline molecular alterations in the BRCA1 and BRCA2 gene and genes associated with Lynch syndrome have a higher risk of ovarian cancer, Dr. Nezhat said, and he added that women with a family history of ovarian cancer should undergo genetic testing; if there are any genetic alterations they should be consulted and may need to undergo oophorectomy (or removal of the ovaries), especially if they are age 40-45 and already have children.
+Those with germline molecular alterations in the BRCA1 and BRCA2 gene and genes associated with Lynch syndrome have a higher risk of ovarian cancer, Dr. Nezhat said, and he added that women with a family history of ovarian cancer should undergo genetic testing.
+If there are any genetic alterations they should be consulted and may need to undergo oophorectomy (or removal of the ovaries), especially if they are age 40-45 and already have children, he added.

 Following the Q&A of this session, Dr. Seckin introduced Dr. Arnaud Wattiez, the Honoree of the Harry Reich Award for pioneering work in the science and treatment of endometriosis.